Lex2Sent: A bagging approach to unsupervised sentiment analysis: Lex2Sent

 The distance is calculated using the cosine distance

 for two vectors $a=(a_1,\dotsc, a_q)^T\in\mathbb R^q$ and $b=(b_1,\dotsc, b_q)^T\in\mathbb R^q$ \cite{cos}.

-Let $\textit{pos}_d$ be the cosine distance of a text embedding of a document to the text embedding of the positive half of a sentiment lexicon and $\textit{neg}_d$ be the cosine distance to the negative half.
+For our purposes of classifying documents into two classes, let $\textit{A}_d$ be the cosine distance of a text embedding of a document to the text embedding of the positive half of a sentiment lexicon and $\textit{B}_d$ be the cosine distance to the negative half.
 Then, the larger (smaller) the value

-is for a document $d$, the more confident the lexicon-based text embedding method is, that this document $d$ is in fact positive (negative).
+is for a document $d$, the more confident the lexicon-based text embedding method is, that this document $d$ in fact belongs to class $A$ ($B$).

-This method can be performed using any text embedding model in combination with any sentiment lexicon.
-In this analysis, we choose Doc2Vec as the baseline text embedding model.
+This method can be performed using any text embedding model in combination with any lexicon that enables a binary classification task.
+In this analysis, we choose Doc2Vec \cite{D2V} as the baseline text embedding model and analyze texts for their sentiment.